Find help with rent in Cumberland County Pennsylvania.

 New Hope Ministries is a great place for referral and information on a host of assistance programs.
 Clients are able to access COMPASS service which can direct them to various social programs and emergency services.
 5228 East Trindle Road.
 Mechanicsburg Pennsylvania, 17050 dial (717) 766-7333.

-Cumberland County, is based at 401 East Louther Street, Carlisle, PA 17013.
+Cumberland County CAC housing, is based at 401 East Louther Street, Carlisle, PA 17013.
 A wide variety of programs are offered.
 All support is limited due to funding and need.
 From time to time may be able to help people address housing or rent issues.
 Call 1-888-697-0371 for information.
+More details on community action agency of Cumberland County housing assistance.

 Samaritan Fellowship – Crisis help to persons living in South Middleton and Carlisle school districts, Middlesex Township & Gardners area.
 People with eviction notices or utility disconnection letters may qualify for aid.
 Note that referrals from Case managers are required for all residents of public or government subsidized housing (ie: HUD, Family Public Housing, section 8).
 Location is 99 Mooreland Ave.
 Carlisle 17013.